icyflame21/markdown-editor/README.md

 ## Usage
 1. Open `http://localhost:3000` in your browser.
 2. Type Markdown syntax in the editor and see the live HTML preview.
+3. Toggle between raw and formatted views using the buttons.

 ## Contributing
 Feel free to submit pull requests and issues.